Minami Torishima Airport

 Minami Torishima Airbase (南鳥島航空基地, Minami Torishima Kōkūkichi) is a one runway airport serving the island of Minami Torishima, Japan.
 The aerodrome used to be a military airstrip and according to the Japanese Aeronautical Information Service, is still operated by the Japan Maritime Self-Defense Force.

+History

 The airstrip existence dates to 1935 when the Imperial Japanese Navy built one to serve a meteorological station.
 The original airfield consisted of two airstrips (cleared area of 4000' and 4500', but only shorter sections used as landing area) in a v-shaped formation.

 The airstrips facilities were damaged by US bombing of the island during World War II, and was re-built with a single runway by the United States Naval Mobile Construction Battalion 9 in 1964.
 Until 1993, the airstrip was used and controlled by the United States Coast Guard to service the nearby LORAN-C station.

-In 2009 the airstrip was transferred to the Japan Maritime Self-Defense Force which currently retains control of the airstrip and is used by the Japan Meteorological Agency to service and staff their operations on the island.
+In 2009 the airstrip was transferred to the Japan Maritime Self-Defense Force which currently retains control of the airstrip.
+It is used by the Japan Meteorological Agency to service and staff their operations on the island.